 1. Crystal cove state park

 Crystal cove state park is the perfect combination of open outdoor space and natural seashore.
 Spread across 3.2 miles of the pacific coast Highway between Corona Del Mar and Laguna Beach, the park houses golden sands and inland wilderness.
 The 3,936-acre park is home to 3 miles of beaches, tide pools, a 1,400-acre marine conservation area, and a fascinating underwater park.
-Its popularity depends on the passionate hikers and beach lovers.
+Further its popularity depends on the passionate hikers and beach lovers.
 Skin diving, surfing, and sunset seeing are some popular activities to indulge.

 2. Julia Pfeiffer Burns State Park

 Standing 12 miles South of the Pfeiffer Big Sur National park, Julia Pfeiffer Burns State Park is one of the top state parks in California.
 Plummeting from a rocky slope into the ocean- the 80 feet McWay Falls is the highlight of this Park.
 The 3,762-acre (1,522 ha) park also houses 300-foot redwood trees, that are at least 2500 years old.
-The park was named Julia after a respected resident and rancher in the Big Sur region, who lived in the area until her last breath in 1928.
+The park has named Julia after a respected resident and rancher in the Big Sur region, who lived in the area until her last breath in 1928.

 3. Henry Cowell Redwoods State Park

 Located in the Santa Cruz mountains, Henry Cowell Redwoods State Park is a hoe for a 4,623-acre grove of ancient redwood trees.
 The historical significance and the splendid sceneries draw visitors across the borders.
-The park preserves the forest and riparian areas in the watershed of the San Lorenzo River.
+Additionally, the park preserves the forest and riparian areas in the watershed of the San Lorenzo River.
 The park houses the best biking trails and best campgrounds near Santa Cruz.
 Also, bird-watching, horse-dog-friendly mountain biking trails, and shopping at the Mountain Parks Nature store include some exclusive features of this park.
 The ground is closely located to the Big Basin Redwoods State Park, which is the oldest State Park in California.
 While being lost in the beautiful scenery, the Redwood Loop Trail is a must to hop on a hike with the whole family.

 4. Emerald Bay State Park

 Emerald Bay State Park- California’s premier glacier park is famous for its natural beauty, geology, and history.
 The landmark attracts thousands of visitors for its spectacular vistas of mountain-building processes and glacier-carved granite.
-The name of the park is given after the shallow blue waters of Lake Tahoe.
-The park houses two campgrounds namely, Boat-In Camp and Eagle Point Campground.
+The name of the park has given after the shallow blue waters of Lake Tahoe.
+Moreover the park houses two campgrounds namely, Boat-In Camp and Eagle Point Campground.
 The guests can enjoy hiking, swimming, kayaking, scuba diving, boating, sightseeing, and touring Vikingsholm.
 Designated as an underwater state park in 1994, it houses sunken ships and vessels at the bottom.

 5. Castle Crags State Park

 More than 170 million years old Castle Crags State Park has inspired many myths and legends.
 The park houses 6000-feet tall granite spires in the castle that borders the Northwestern edge of the Castel Crag State Park.
 The park offers multiple camping, picnicking, hiking, and fishing opportunities to its visitors.
 With 76 campsites in the park, it comes with picnic tables, food lockers, toilets, showers, fire rings, and drinking water.
-People can enjoy energizing adventures to small strolls on the hiking trails that are spread across 38 miles.
+Further people can enjoy energizing adventures to small strolls on the hiking trails that have spread across 38 miles.

 6. Anza-Borrego Desert State Park

 Located within the Colorado Desert of southern California, Anza-Borrego Desert State Park is the largest park in California.
-Encompassing over 600,000 acres, the park is surrounded by mountains.
+Encompassing over 600,000 acres, the park has surrounded by mountains.
 The park consists of 800k of dirt roads, 12 designated wilderness areas, and 180km of hiking trails.
 The rugged terrain that features a pristine desert wilderness, including slot canyons, palm springs, and plenty of wildflowers, is the highlight of the park.
 The park has a wealth of flora and fauna that attract many tourists.
 One of the popular hiking spots in the park is the Hellhole Palms.

 7. Empire Mine State Historic Park